knulli-cfw/knulli.org/docs/faq/troubleshooting.md

     Due to the reasons explained below, it is **not helpful at all** to report battery issues based on the **displayed percentage**.
 Telling us that your battery lost 10% of battery while the device was turned off **does not help**, because **you cannot possibly know** if that number is even correct.
     Currently, the **only** valid way to investigate your battery issues with KNULLI is to watch the **power indicator LED** of your device and measure the time it takes for the device to drain completely.
 E.g., when investigating sleep mode efficiency, **charge the device fully**, put it in sleep mode and see how long it takes for the device to **drain completely**.

 A: To our knowledge, there is no difference between the the efficiency of sleep modes between KNULLI and the **initial version** of the Anbernic stock OS.
 However, experiments indicate that the **improved** stock OS sleep mode performs **better** than the the sleep mode provided by KNULLI.
-Since Anbernic does not make their source code available, our developers are still examining the stock OS to determine, what changes they made to further improve their sleep mode.
-Until we figure this out, KNULLI will only provide the regular sleep mode which consumes about 5% of battery charge per hour.
+Since Anbernic does not make their source code available, our developers are still examining the stock OS to determine what changes they made to further improve their sleep mode.
+Until we figure this out, KNULLI will only provide regular sleep mode which consumes about 5% of battery charge per hour.

 If you perceive that your device discharges too fast, there's a variety of factors which might be at play here: